AnggaR96s/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## How does the moon cut his hair?
+Eclipse it.